Chang Ya-chung

-Chang Ya-chung (張亞中 (Zhāng Yàzhōng); born December 1954) is a Taiwanese political scientist and professor at National Taiwan University.
+Chang Ya-chung (張亞中 (Zhāng Yàzhōng); born December 28, 1954) is a Taiwanese political scientist and professor at National Taiwan University.
 He founded the Democratic Action Alliance in 2004 and was elected to the National Assembly in 2005, but resigned on the first day to protest the parliament's formation.
 He later chaired the Chinese Integration Association.
 Chang subsequently became an active member of the Kuomintang, contesting the party's 2019 presidential primary.
 He was deemed an ineligible candidate for the party's 2020 leadership election, placing second in the following year.
 He ran again in 2025, finishing fourth.

-Academic career
+Early life and education

+Chang was born on December 28, 1954, in a military dependents' village in Shuinan, Taichung.
+He was the third child in a waishengren family; he has an older brother and a younger sister.
+His father was a lieutenant colonel in the Republic of China Air Force and his mother was a housewife.
+Their ancestral home was in Yuncheng, Shanxi.

-After graduating from Taichung Municipal Taichung Second Senior High School, Chang studied mechanical engineering as an undergraduate at Chinese Culture University and graduated with a bachelor's degree in the subject.
+After graduating from Taichung Municipal Second Senior High School, Chang earned a bachelor's degree in mechanical engineering from Chinese Culture University.
 He then earned a master's degree in diplomacy in 1984 and a Ph.D. in political science in 1991, both from National Chengchi University.
 His master's thesis was titled, "A Study of Adenauer's Eastward Advance and German Policy (1955-1963)" (Chinese: 艾德諾東進與德國政策之研究(一九五五~一九六三)).
 His doctoral dissertation was titled, "The German Question" (德國問題－法律之爭議).

 Chang later completed another doctorate in Germany, earning his second Ph.D. from the University of Hamburg in international relations in 1992.
 His second doctoral dissertation was titled, "Transitions from authoritarianism to democracy in Taiwan: a view from legitimacy".

+Academic career

-Chang taught at Nanhua University until 2003 and is now a professor at National Taiwan University.
+After receiving his two doctorates, Chang taught at Nanhua University until 2003 and is now a professor at National Taiwan University.
 He has authored over ten books concerning Europe, the Asia-Pacific, and cross-strait relations.